neebee01/LITA_CLASS_DOCUMENTATION/README.md

 # LITA_CLASS_DOCUMENTATION

-*Repository Name: Excel Interface and Navigation
+RROJECT TITLE : Excel Interface and Navigation

 Description: A comprehensive guide to understanding the Excel interface and navigating its features.